This 06 Forester Started Out As A Cheap Beater Before Being Turned into a trail car

 It’s hard to see in the photo, but this is a picture of my mud terrain tires rubbing against the wheel well at full lock even after folding the pinch weld over with a hammer.
 It’s hard to tell what’s going on, but the tire is on the right side of the picture, and the fender liner and pinch weld are on the left.

-I’m currently running the Method MR502 VT spec wheels.
+I was initially running the Method MR502 VT spec wheels.
 I know everyone has them, but they really are a great wheel and a fellow Subaru owner needed to get rid of them.
 So I took them off his hands and ended up loving them.
-They’re a great fit right out of the box.
-They have the perfect offset for clearing big tires without wheel spacers.

-I shopped around for kits to see what was available but I ultimately decided to go with the Anderson Design Fab kit.
+I shopped around for kits to see what was available but I ultimately decided to go with the Anderson Design and Fabrication kit.
 I’ve used their stuff before and really wanted the peace of mind that comes with getting a good kit.
 They’ve been making quality products for years and always offer good support.

 I got the 2/2.5 inch strut spacers and installed them in my driveway before the weather got too bad to work in.
 The install was pretty straight forward with basic mechanic’s tools.
 I did it in about 3 evenings after work but I also installed new front brakes and took my time fixing little issues that I found as I went.